Marty Appel: Writing career

+In 2017, he published Casey Stengel: Baseball’s Greatest Character (Doubleday; 2017), a biography of Hall of Fame player and manager Casey Stengel, nicknamed "The Old Perfessor".

+Appel's biographies of King Kelly and Casey Stengel earned him the Casey Award for Best Baseball Book of the Year in 1996 and 2017, respectively.

-Appel served as Editor-at-Large for the National Baseball Hall of Fame and Museum's quarterly magazine, and helped write the text on the plaques of Hall of Fame inductees.
+Appel served as Editor-at-Large for the National Baseball Hall of Fame and Museum's magazine, Memories & Dreams, and helped write the text on the plaques of Hall of Fame inductees.
 He has contributed to publications including Sports Collectors Digest, Yankees Magazine, and Encyclopedia Americana.

 Boards of directors and honors

-Appel served as a member of the Board of Directors for the Yogi Berra Museum and Learning Center, is a member of the Board of Trustees of the New York Sports Museum and Hall of Fame, and was a member of the Advisory Council to the Israel Baseball League.
+Appel served as a member of the Board of Directors for the Yogi Berra Museum and Learning Center, was a member of the Board of Trustees of the New York Sports Museum and Hall of Fame and New York Transit Museum, and was a member of the Advisory Council to the Israel Baseball League.

 In 2008, Appel was inducted into the National Jewish Sports Hall of Fame.
 In 2015, the Larchmont Historical Society inducted former Larchmonter Appel into Larchmont Luminaries.

-Personal
+Personal life

-Appel is married to Lourdes Appel, whom he married in June 2009, with the service being performed by Larchmont, New York, Mayor Liz Feld with Rabbi Jeff Sirkman participating.
+Appel married Lourdes Appel in June 2009, with the service being performed by Larchmont, New York, Mayor Liz Feld with Rabbi Jeff Sirkman participating.
 He has two children from a prior marriage, Brian and Deborah.
+He is Jewish.

-He lived in Larchmont for 20 years, and also lived in Monsey, New York, in Riverdale, New York, and in Manhattan.
+Appel lived in Larchmont for 20 years, and also lived in Spring Valley, in Riverdale, and in Manhattan.